 Pick One Thing You Love

 Is there one thing you really have to have in the bathroom?
 Maybe it’s a radiant heat floor or a luxury towel warmer, or maybe it’s a beautiful tile mural above the bathtub.
-Whatever it is that would really bring you joy when you use the bathroom, splurge on that.
+Whatever it is that would bring you joy, splurge on that.
 You can cut corners everywhere else without noticing it if you have one thing in the room that really makes you happy.

 Set a Budget and Stick to It